Hannesrasmussen/Sprite.js/README.txt

         (!)
 There is no need for neither import or require.

         (!)
-Make sure that this script-tag is placed higher in the hierarchy than the document / code that is going to use of it.
+Make sure that this script-tag is placed higher in the hierarchy than your other scripts.